 Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler

-You must start with your own heart by defining what you truly want for yourself, the other person, and the relationship.
+Effective dialogue begins with examining your own motives and focusing on what you genuinely want for yourself, the other person, and the relationship.